 We’ve started a new venture – Earshot.
 We are building up a story bank of wonderful stories by our favourite writers, read by professional actors or the writers themselves, which you can listen to at your leisure.
 Click here to find out more and have a listen.

 In May we took Story Fridays out and about to the Cleveland Pools in Bath with Story Fridays Goes Swimming.
 “A hugely successful event” (Bath Chronicle).
 “The atmosphere was electric and the captivating tales played beautifully to the intimate surroundings,” (Theatre Bath).
 “The stories were of an impressively high standard and all delivered with passion and a great measure of imagination,” (Theatre Bath).
 Our audience members said it was “magical” and “unique”.
 We were delighted – fantastic stories, glorious setting, toe-tapping music and the sun shone.
 To read more about the event and see some pics click here.

 Get in touch if you’d like to be involved.

 We’d like to thank The Cleveland Pools Trust for their support in putting on Story Fridays Goes Swimming.

 We’d like to thank Bath and North-East Somerset Libraries service for their continuing support of Story Fridays, and in particular reader-development officer June Wentland.
 If you are in Bath, you can often see information about upcoming Story Fridays in the glass Library display case at the top of the Waitrose elevators.

-Here’s some Noir-ish photos from Story Friday:
+Here’s some Noir-ish photos from Story Friday Noir:

-Here’s a flavour of Mars, Story Friday in March:
+Here’s a flavour of Story Friday Mars:

 These images were taken by photographer Ben Langdon.
 Visit his website here.